 Foremost for the owners was having space to display their growing art collection — a David Bates magnolia, at least a dozen Dallas Nine pieces and Diego Rivera mixed into their own son’s artwork and family photos.

 Welch created a blank wall where a row of Dallas Nine pieces, a group of postmodern artists who painted the city’s landscape, hang.
 On another wall, there is a painting of Florence McClung’s Little Mexico before it became the Harwood District, and her Oak Cliff skyline, and Otis Dozier’s Mckinney Avenue.
 The limestone on the fireplace is slabbed in straight lines as not to distract from the hanging Everett Spruce painting.
+Smooth, even surfaces without blemishes allow for clean framing, optimal lighting, and a gallery-like presentation that enhances both the piece and the space it inhabits.

 Welch created a screen mahogany wall that mimics the design of the stairwell to provide privacy and display family photos.
 From the curb, you see the screen wall and a 50-million-year-old fossil from the Green River Formation in Montana.
 The owners found it on an online auction, and Welch designed a stand for the massive fossil.
 Collecting fossils is a hobby they picked up a decade ago.